Department of Linguistics

 The Prosody of Focus in Un(der)-described Languages

-In collaboration with Dr. Judith Tonhauser in the Department of Linguistics at Ohio State, I am exploring the prosody of focus in Paraguayan Guarani, Moroccan Arabic, and K'iche' Mayan.
-Paraguayan Guarani, Morocccan Arabic, and K'iche' Mayan are typologically diverse with respect to their prosodic structure and therefore provide the opportunity to extend the description and theoretical treatment of focus and the prosody-meaning interface to non-Germanic languages (Partially supported by the Ohio State Office of International Affairs and the Ohio State College of Arts and Sciences Targeted Investment in Excellence).
+In collaboration with Dr. Judith Tonhauser in the Department of Linguistics at Ohio State, I am exploring the effect of contextual information on the prosodic realization of focus in Paraguayan Guarani, Moroccan Arabic, and K'iche' Mayan.
+Paraguayan Guarani, Morocccan Arabic, and K'iche' Mayan are typologically diverse with respect to their prosodic structure and therefore provide the opportunity to extend the description and theoretical treatment of focus and the prosody-semantics interface to non-Germanic languages.
+(Partially supported by the Ohio State Office of International Affairs and the Ohio State College of Arts and Sciences Targeted Investment in Excellence.)

 Research Opportunities for Undergraduates

 |Undergraduate research assistants are always welcome in Cynthia Clopper's Speech Perception Lab.
 Students can earn credit in Linguistics 4998(H) (Undergraduate Research) for work in the lab.
 Paid positions are also sometimes available.
 Students do not need to be a linguistics major to work in the lab, but some coursework in linguistics or a related field (speech and hearing science, psychology, cognitive science) is preferred.
 If you are interested in working on any of the projects described above, please contact Cynthia Clopper to discuss research opportunities.|

 Linguistics 5102, Laboratory Phonology

 Linguistics 7890.03, Phonetics and Phonology Discussion Group (Phonies)

 Linguistics 8100, Seminar in Phonetics (Recent Topics: Talker Variability, Second Language Phonetics and Phonology, Prosody and Meaning)